acconeer/acconeer-python-exploration/docs/getting_started/setting_up_and_running_et.rst

 *****************************

-Depending on what you wish to accomplish with Exploration Tool or the :doc:`Python API </exploration_tool/api/index>`, you can install in different ways:
+Depending on what you wish to accomplish with Exploration Tool or the :doc:`Python API </exploration_tool/api/index>`, you can install in different ways.

+If you are unsure, pick the *Quick Start* for your operating system.

+Refer to the :ref:`capability table <install-options-capability-table>` if you want to learn the difference between the different options.

 .. tab-set::